 However, I wanted to make this book reach a large audience of up to one million people.
 So, I decided to put a marketing plan together.
 I thought about timing and events around the issue of human trafficking and domestic violence, in addition to my own life’s events.
 First, I realized that my birthday falls during domestic violence awareness month and that I could use the book launch as my birthday party.

 I created a marketing plan for a 13-week launch starting from August 1 until October 30, my birthday.
 Every week for the next 13 weeks, I will be discussing the book and the issue on my social media pages.
 While discussing each chapter, I will be asking people to subscribe to my mailing list.
 I call them my Insiders.
 They get to read more from the book, including full chapters before it is available to the public.
 They also get to critique the book.
 Their critique gives me clarity on what I should include or take out of the book.
 It also helps me to expatiate on certain segments of the book.
 To expand the number of subscribers, I ask those who want to publish their books to join so that they can learn the tips that I am using to launch my book successfully.
 This technique has been rewarding.
 I get questions.
-And, some of them have started taking steps to writing their books or implementing some of the tips that I shared.
+And, some of them have started taking steps to write their books or implementing some of the tips that I shared.